 Dia de los Muertos

-Latin surf rock band The Space Sanchos headlines our annual, free block party.
+Our annual, free block party!
 Celebrate the joyous tradition of Mexico’s most famous holiday with entertainment on two stages, homemade tamales, face painting, crafts booths and a graveyard where families can make their own altars for their departed loved ones.

 All ages welcome.
 More info.

 Thurs. & Fri. at 7 p.m., Sat. & Sun. at 4 p.m.

 Members of the local University Park immigrant community join with professional theater artists to tell their stories.
 Stay after the performance for homemade tamales, champurrado (hot chocolate) and a traditional star-shaped piñata.
 Presented in Spanish with English supertitles.